 But there’s one massive caveat with Wiseman: He managed just three games in college before being declared ineligible.
 With no scouting combine this year, scouts will have to take a leap of faith on this high-risk, high-reward prospect.

-The odds for No. 1 overall pick have been sliced in half for Onyeka Okongwu, a 6-9, 240-pounder from USC.
+The odds for No. 1 overall pick were sliced in half over the summer on Onyeka Okongwu, a 6-9, 240-pounder from USC.
 He averaged 16.2 ppg on 61.6% shooting and was known as a strong defensive post presence.
-He’s the No. 2 frontcourt player on most draft boards, after Wiseman, and might be more of a can’t-miss prospect.
+He’s the No. 2 frontcourt player on most draft boards, after Wiseman.

 Deni Avdija, 19, is a supremely talented small forward (6-8) from Israel, one of the most decorated players on the European circuit in decades.
 He was the MVP of the FIBA U20 European Championships when he was just 18 and led Israel to the Euro championship when he was 17.